cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/syllabus.md

 ### Prerequisites

 None.
-Reminder: You cannot take 21W.036 for credit if you have already taken or are currently taking another Science Writing and New Media subject.
+Reminder: you cannot take 21W.036 for credit if you have already taken or are currently taking another Science Writing and New Media subject.

 ### Course Description